 The pecking order theory begins from the asymmetry of information in the organization.
 Asymmetric information is an unequal distribution of information.
-The managers generally have more information about company’s performance, prospects and risks than outside creditors or investors.
-Some companies have a high level of asymmetric information like companies with a complex or technical product, companies with less accounting transparency etc. Higher the asymmetry of information, higher the risk in the company.
+The managers generally have more information about the company’s performance, prospects, and risks than outside creditors or investors.
+Some companies have a high level of asymmetric information like companies with complex or technical products, companies with less accounting transparency, etc. Higher the asymmetry of information, the higher the risk for the company.

-Also, it is not possible for the investors to know everything about a company.
+Also, it is not possible for investors to know everything about a company.
 So, there will always be some amount of information asymmetry in every company.
-If a creditor or an investor has less information about the company, he/she will demand higher returns against the risk taken.
+If a creditor or an investor has less information about the company, they will demand higher returns against the risk taken.
 Along with providing higher returns, the company will have to incur costs to issue the debt and equity.
-It will also have to incur some agency cost like paying the board of directors’ fees to ensure shareholders’ interests are maximized.
-All these reasons make retained earnings a cheaper and convenient source of finance than external sources.
+To ensure shareholders ‘ interests are maximized, it will also have to incur some agency costs like paying the board of directors’ fees.
+All these reasons make retained earnings a cheaper and more convenient source of finance than external sources.

 If a company does not have sufficient retained earnings, then it will have to raise money through external sources.
-Managers would prefer debt over equity because the cost of debt is lower compared to the cost of equity.
-The company issuing new debt will increase the proportion of debt in the capital structure and it will provide a tax shield.
+Managers would prefer debt over equity because the cost of debt is lower than the cost of equity.
+The company issuing new debt will increase the proportion of debt in the capital structure, providing a tax shield.
 So this will reduce the weighted average cost of capital (WACC).

-After a certain point, increasing the leverage in capital structure will be very risky for the company.
-In such scenarios, the company will have to issue new equity shares as a last resort.
+After a certain point, increasing the leverage in the capital structure will be very risky for the company.
+The company will have to issue new equity shares as a last resort in such scenarios.

-All the above-mentioned logics are applied to develop the hierarchy of pecking order theory.
-This hierarchy should be followed while taking decisions related to capital structure.
+All the above-mentioned logic is applied to develop the hierarchy of pecking order theory.
+This hierarchy should be followed while making decisions related to capital structure.